 The heavier you are, the more surface area you will need in your snowshoe to distribute your weight so you don’t sink in the snow.
 This is pretty basic physics.

-The inverse is worth considering – that is the more dense or packed down the snow is, the less floatation you’ll need for a given weight.
+The more dense or packed down the snow is, the less floatation you’ll need for a given weight.

 Every snowshoe manufacturer should have a sizing guide on their products.
-Simply refer to this sizing guide and don’t forget to include the weight of your gear and pack in your calculations.
+Refer to this sizing guide and don’t forget to include the weight of your gear and pack in your calculations.